 - Our Demons Are Different: Demons born from despair and dark magic.
 The part of their host they originate from is even called an 'Underworld'.

 - Sorting Algorithm of Evil: The Lesser Phantoms have become noticeably stronger as the story progresses.
 Originally Haruto fought jokes like Minotaur, Lizardman, and Hydra that only lasted as long as they did because of either his ego or some other complication, followed by Phantoms that could actually put up a fight like Spriggan, Bogy, Argus, and Raum, and Bahamut who is as strong as Phoenix after multiple revivals.
 Justified at the half-way mark.
 Once Gremlin got promoted, he started choosing stronger Phantoms with tricky powers (such as Bogy and Raum), and Medusa started choosing more powerful ones to try and outdo him.
+Further justified with the reveal Wiseman never intended for them to succeed, only create enough wizards for his plan and grow Haruto's magical abilities enough that he'd be proper for the ritual, and thus sending the strongest Phantoms from the get go would be counterproductive.

 - That Man Is Dead: Phantoms normally state that the person they were born from "died a long time ago" upon revealing their true identity.